lucaswinningham/intention/README.md

 `hidden` private, not serialized, good for injected dependencies

-`renamed` rename incoming key

 `expected`? expect the key but do nothing with / ignore it

 `internal` does not get serialized in `to_h`

-`loads` run incoming value serialization

-`dumps` run outgoing value serialization

-`field` is developed from existing
+`field` is developed from existing, always run after non fields?

 If any two are conflicting, takes the last.
 Examples / list ...